MunzirAhmadh/Sorting-Algorithms/README.md

 # Sorting-Algorithms

-In this Repository I have uploded some of sorting algorithms.
+In this Repository I have uploded some of sorting algorithms in Java and Python.

 ## Insertion Sort